-Energy Transition and Sustainability - Japan-en
+Energy Transition and Circular Economy

 The world is facing complex social and environmental challenges.
 We have to make our energy supply and economy sustainable.
 To make this change, Dutch and Japanese companies, local governments and researchers are working closely together.
 Both countries embraced the ambition to become carbon neutral countries by 2050.